What is Dynamic Application Security Testing (DAST)?

 DAST solutions can detect and help protect against web application vulnerabilities, such as the OWASP Top 10.
 Common flaws include SQL injection, cross site scripting (XSS), external XML entities (XXE), and cross-site request forgery (CSRF).
 DAST can simulate these attacks and see if the application is vulnerable.
 While it is possible to scan source code to find vulnerabilities, the most effective method to protect an application is to determine if an external attacker can exploit them at runtime, when the full application is running with all its components.

 The best way to utilize a DAST tool is to integrate it into the software development lifecycle (SDLC).
 This allows you to shift security left – test applications as they evolve, and detect and remediate security risks before they become serious risks.
 Modern DAST solutions integrate into the CI/CD pipeline, allowing developers to run scans and remediate issues as early as possible in the development process.
+This is part of an extensive series of guides about security testing.

 In this article, you will learn: